- EDI Services

-EDI stands for Electronic Data Interchange.
-Companies use an EDI system to reduce the errors and costs associated with the manual keying of data, and to speed up the process of sending and receiving Advance Shipping Notices.
+Companies use an EDI system to reduce the errors and costs associated with the manual keying of data, and to speed up the process of sending and receiving EDI Advance Shipping Notices.

 Need to send / receive EDI 856 transactions?